 When you're happy everything is working correctly, click 'Enable Tx' and 'Tx Next'.
 Wait a few minutes, and the WSJT-X application should begin to transmit your callsign and other data.
 Great!

-If you click on a callsign flag, the map will show you if you were heard or hearing that station.
 Try leaving the WSPR-X system running for a while to get a full picture of the capability of your antenna system.